virtualgoodsdealer/virtualgoodsdealer-pages/README.md

 [jekyll doc example](https://jekyllrb.com/docs/posts/#post-excerpts)

+### Adding media to posts
+all media for posts (images, mp3 files, video files) go in the `assets/post_media` folder.

+create a folder with the full filename of the corresponding post inside `assets/post_media`.

+add all media for that post into that folder. for example, add all media used in `_posts/yyyy-mm-dd-title-of-article.md` into `assets/post_media/yyyy-mm-dd-title-of-article.md`

+reference the meda in the post markdown file with `/assets/post_media/yyyy-mm-dd-title-of-article.md/nameoffile.jpg` where "nameoffile.jpg" is your image file.

 ## Adding a new creator to the creator directory
 first, go to artist bios branch or create a new one